-Typeform surveys can be integrated anywhere on your website or platform and have a high response rate thanks to the personalized user experience that you can create with your surveys.
-They have a ‘hidden fields’ function so you can address users by their name, and you can personalize the experience with an informal, conversational interaction and customized user flows that vary according to user response.
+Typeform lets you integrate surveys anywhere on your website or platform and have a high response rate thanks to the personalized user experience it offers.
+It has a ‘hidden fields’ function, so you can address users by their name, and customize flows that vary according to your customers' responses.

-Views: the number of times your Typeform was loaded (but not necessarily started)
+Views: the number of times your Typeform survey was loaded

-Starts: the number of times a Typeform was loaded and started
+Starts: the number of times a Typeform survey was loaded and started

-Submissions: the number of times a Typeform was loaded, started, and submitted.
+Submissions: the number of times a Typeform survey was loaded, started, and submitted

 Completion rate: the percentage of people who complete a Typeform survey after starting

 Time to complete